Rise & Glide At The Least Crowded Ski Resorts On Your Next Vacation

 Image appears courtesy: Saddleback Ski Resort

 The East is home to a lot of great ski resorts with legendary terrain.
 The front four at Stowe.
 The bumps on Outer Limits at Killington.
-After 5 years of slumbering, a giant has re-awoken in the deep woods of Maine last season.
+After many years of slumbering, a giant has re-awoken in the deep woods of Maine.
 We’re not talking just any ski area either.
 It’s the third largest in Maine.
 One of seven in ALL of New England with a top-lift elevation that reaches above 4,000’.
 Home to a vertical drop of 2,000 feet, plenty of steep glades, and over 225″ of snow!
 This is THE year to visit before everyone else figures it out.

 Leave a Reply